-The main spice in curry is called turmeric, and arguably, turmeric health benefits have more disease fighting properties than any other plant on the planet.
+The main spice in curry, turmeric health benefits have more disease fighting properties than any other plant on the planet.
 In fact, when this article was written, 6,235 peer-reviewed articles were available to evaluate curcumin, which is the main curcuminoid within turmeric.
 In other words, curcumin is one of the phytochemicals that is most frequently mentioned in science.
 Mike Adams is a natural health researcher, and he claims that:

 “Based on a statistical analysis of over three million published scientific studies, curcumin is the most frequently mentioned phytonutrient, followed by resveratrol (found in red grapes and watermelon), flavonoids (a class of phytochemicals), quercetin (found in onions) and genistein, commonly found in soy.”